jcfr/jinja2-github/README.rst

 Maintainer: Making a release
 ----------------------------

-1. Make sure that all CI tests are passing on `CircleCI`_.
+1. Make sure that all CI tests are passing on `GitHub Actions`_.

 2. List all tags sorted by version